creeping-vampires/neura-vaults-contracts/README.md

 ## User Guide

-This section provides instructions for users to interact with the YieldAllocatorVault protocol.
+This section provides instructions for users to interact with the Neura-Vault protocol.

 ### Depositing Assets